zenml-io/zenml/docs/book/user-guide/starter-guide/switch-to-production.md

 ```

 {% hint style="warning" %}
 To ensure a seamless sandbox experience, we have included a [code repository](https://docs.zenml.io/user-guide/advanced-guide/connect-your-git-repository) in each sandbox.
 This repository will track the changes made to the pipelines you run.
-Therefore, we recommend avoiding any modifications to the pipelines you intend to execute, as doing so will render the use of the pre-built docker images invalid.
+Therefore, we recommend that you don't change the pipelines you intend to execute, as doing so will render the use of the pre-built docker images invalid.
 If the pipeline triggers the creation of a new docker image, it indicates that you have local changes that conflict with the pre-built images.
-You can use the git status command to check for any local changes.
+You can use the `git status` command to check for any local changes.

-If you want to make changes to the pipelines, please follow the instructions in the sandbox advanced guide [Run pipelines with custom dependencies](https://docs.zenml.io/user-guide/advanced-guide/sandbox#run-pipelines-with-custom-dependencies)
+If you want to make changes to the pipelines, please follow the advanced instructions for sandbox use [here](https://docs.zenml.io/user-guide/advanced-guide/sandbox#run-pipelines-with-custom-dependencies).
 {% endhint %}

 After you have run the pipelines, you can open the ZenML dashboard to see their status: